Log Traces

 Best Practices

-• Use consistent workflow IDs - Same ID across environments for easy comparison
+• Use consistent agent IDs - Same ID across environments for easy comparison

-• Add meaningful metadata - User IDs, request types, versions help with debugging
+• Add meaningful labels - User IDs, request types, and versions help with debugging and filtering

-• Handle sensitive data - Use capture_input=Falseor sanitize inputs
+• Handle sensitive data - Use redact_fields to automatically strip sensitive values from telemetry

 Next Steps